 - Acknowledge, honor, and apply lessons learned from history.
 The program will ensure the analysis of project impacts, decisions around community benefits, and other processes, actions, and decisions are placed in the context of historical harm from transportation projects on individuals, communities, and the environment.
 The program will actively mitigate current and past harms to the greatest extent possible. - Be explicit about race and systemic racism.
 Doing so will help ensure that race will not be ignored or diminished. - Identify and address disparities.
-Integrate an equity lens into assessments and studies for the program to daylight benefits and burdens to priority populations in relation to the general population.
+Integrate an equity lens into assessments and studies for the program to daylight benefits and burdens to equity priority communities in relation to the general population.
 Program benefits both those within the program timeline as well as in the longer term should attempt to ameliorate existing inequities rather than maintaining the status quo. - When legally permissible, use existing laws and regulations as the floor, rather than the ceiling.
-Go above and beyond the compliance, legal minimums, and the traditional confines of the typical transportation infrastructure project (i.e., NEPA, Title VI, and ADA)2 to deliver on community needs and priorities and to make measurable strides in reducing inequities. - Prioritize contract equity and economic justice.
-The program will strive to go beyond minimum requirements to provide contracting opportunities for minority-owned businesses. - Amplify the voices of historically impacted and underserved communities and ensure that a diverse range of stakeholders meaningfully shapes program decisions and activities. - > Opportunities for input will be clearly, consistently, and regularly communicated including when and how the public, program committees, and other stakeholders can weigh in on important decisions, as well as the degree to which this input will be able to influence decision-making and policy direction. - Engagement will be accessible for community members of varying abilities, languages, and cultures.
+Go above and beyond the compliance, legal minimums, and the traditional confines of the typical transportation infrastructure project (i.e., NEPA,2 Title VI,3 and ADA4) to deliver on community needs and priorities and to make measurable strides in reducing inequities. - Prioritize contract equity and economic justice.
+The program will strive to go beyond minimum requirements to provide contracting opportunities for minority-owned businesses. - Amplify the voices of historically impacted and underserved communities and ensure that a diverse range of community members meaningfully shapes program decisions and activities. - Opportunities for input will be clearly, consistently, and regularly communicated including when and how the public, program committees, and other community members can weigh in on important decisions, as well as the degree to which this input will be able to influence decision-making and policy direction. - Engagement will be accessible for community members of varying abilities, languages, and cultures.
 Spaces will be created where the most vulnerable can engage in a meaningful way and influence decision-making and policy direction. - Community input will be translated into intentional, strategic, consistent, and reliable action.
-Decisions will be made in consultation with historically impacted and underserved communities. - The needs and priorities of historically impacted and underserved communities will be elevated by recognizing, understanding, and shifting existing power dynamics within the lead agencies, program teams, partner agencies, groups, and the community.
+Decisions will be made in consultation with historically impacted and underserved communities. - o The needs and priorities of historically impacted and underserved communities will be elevated by recognizing, understanding, and shifting existing power dynamics within the lead agencies, program teams, partner agencies, groups, and the community.

-2 NEPA = National Environmental Policy Act; Title VI = Title VI of the Civil Rights Act of 1964, 42 U.S.C.
-2000d et seq.; ADA = Americans with Disabilities Act
+2 National Environmental Policy Act of 1969

+3 Title VI of the Civil Rights of 1964

+4 Americans with Disabilities Act of 1990

-• Maintain a learning orientation.
+Maintain a learning orientation.
 A focus on advancing equity, rather than simply mitigating harm, is new for state departments of transportation.
 The program will strive for continuous improvement and to create brave spaces conducive to growth and collective learning.

-2.3 Equity Objectives
+Equity Objectives 2.3